jryaonj/simple-hardware-calculator/README.md

-# Primary School Calc - Hardware Calculator
+# Simple Hardware Calculator

-A comprehensive hardware performance calculator app built with React, TypeScript, and DaisyUI.
-This application provides "primary school" level calculations for various hardware components with easy-to-understand formulas and results.
+A comprehensive hardware performance calculator app built with React, TypeScript, and TailwindCSS.
+This application provides simple, easy-to-understand calculations for various hardware components with clear formulas and results.

 ## Features